-In the late nineteenth century the firms with great monopoly power were the US railroads and oil companies.
+In the late nineteenth century, firms with great monopoly power were the US railroads and oil companies.
 These days we have a new set of monopolies, companies like Google, Amazon.
-For example, Amazon have over 30% of the online retail of books and DVDs.
-Also a firm with monopoly selling power like Amazon can often create monopsony buying power.
-Iff you are an author, there are only a limited number of forms who will take your e-book and sell it for you.
+For example, Amazon has over 30% of the online retail of books and DVDs.
+Also, a firm with a monopoly selling power like Amazon can often create monopsony buying power.
+If you are an author, there are only a limited number of firms who will take your e-book and sell it for you.
 Given the little choice of firms to retail your product, puts authors and publishers in a weak position, meaning Amazon can dictate the amount they pay to authors – especially small independent authors.

 Amazon market share of books in US